mrfdev/CMI/Resources/Add-ons/ingame-docs/README.md

 - TODO, improve readme
 - TODO, once placeholders.txt is 100% finished, sort it out visually for /cmi getbook placeholders, so we can have /staff books
-- TODO, add variables.txt, and specialized.txt for additional cmi things.
+- TODO, add variables.txt, etc. for additional cmi things.

 ## Misc.

-- Last updated on June 17th, 2022 | Version 0.4.1 build 017 third public beta) by Floris
+- Last updated on June 24th, 2022 | Version 0.5.0 build 018 (fifth public beta) by Floris